RibirX/Ribir/docs/en/get_started/quick_start.md

 ### Creating objects through expressions

-Except for creating objects through structure literals, you can also create objects by wrapping any expression with `rdl! {...}`.
+Except for creating objects through structure literals, you can also create objects by wrapping any expression with `rdl!{...}`.
 The advantage of this approach is that you can write any code in `{...}` to create objects.
 This is very useful in nested composition, and it is only necessary when nesting as a child.
 The following example shows how to use expressions to create objects in `rdl`:

 ```rust ignore
 use ribir::prelude::*;